ogzhnsfgl/ECommerceApp_React/README.md

 ..- Admin panel that allows CRUD operations for product, list of all orders and manage them.
 ..- Users have permission to add item to basket and order them.

-- Packages that used in the project listed below:
+**Packages that used in the project listed below:**
-  ..-React-Query
+-React-Query
-  ..-Antd
+-Antd
-  ..-Chakra UI
+-Chakra UI
-  ..-Moment
+-Moment
-  ..-React Image Gallery
+-React Image Gallery
-  ..-Formik
+-Formik
-  ..-Yuv
+-Yuv